TheKliko/klikos-modloader/readme.md

 <h2 id="features">Features</h2>

 <h3>Mods</h3>
-Each mod can be enabled or disabled, use mod priorities to make sure your mods are applied in the right order.
+Each mod can be toggled on or off, change the load order to make sure your mods are applied in the right order.

-<h3>Discord RPC</h3>
+<h3>Automatic mod updates</h3>
+<a href="https://github.com/TheKliko/klikos-modding-tool">Kliko's mod updater</a> will automatically update compatible mods.

+<h3>Community mods</h3>
+Download mods with the press of a button.

+<h3>Discord RPC & BloxstrapSDK support</h3>
 Replace Roblox's default rich presence to show more details.
-Including the game name and time spent within games.
+The BloxstrapSDK allows games to set custom RPC data.

 <h3>Studio Support</h3>
-Kliko's modloader is available for both the Roblox Player client and Roblox Studio.
+Kliko's modloader is available for both the Roblox Player and Roblox Studio.

-<h3>Automatic mod updates</h3>
-Kliko's modloader will automatically update your compatible mods if needed.

-<h3>Remote mod downloads</h3>
-Users can easily download mods through the modloader menu.